codebykieran/stranded/README.md

 ## Features
 Stranded is essentially split into two sides: one for barbers and one for customers.
 Key features include:

-- User registration for both barbers and clients
-- Barber profile creation and management
+Application Wide:
-- Customer profile creation and management
+- Profile creation and management
-- Calendar view for barbers and clients
-- Chat system with barbers.
-Both barbers and clients are able to attach images for inspiration prior to appointment.
-- Section to learn popular terminology for certain styles/haircuts/ styling tips, common misconceptions etc.
-- Notifications for upcoming appointments and changes
-- Ratings and reviews for barbers
-- Search and filter barbers by location, specialty, and availability
 - Secure authentication and data handling
 - Responsive mobile-first design
+- Calendar Functionality for appointment planning, leaving notes etc.
+- Chat system; communication bewteen barbers and clients.

+Barber Specific:
+- Learning portal
+- Personal Journal
+- Ability to block troublesome clients
+- Events section?
+Potential to add posts when models are needed for shows, social media pushes etc.

+Client Specific:

+- Area for learning terminology, commmon hair misconceptions, etiquette
+- Ability to leave ratings and reviews for barbers
+- Search and filter barbers by location, specialty, and availability

 ## Tech Stack
 - Frontend: React Native